What is a Dogbone?

 When you purchase a license, you’ll be provided a license key.
 To enable the add-in you can copy and paste the provided license key into the command dialog and click the “Register” button.
 The license of Nifty Dogbone for Fusion 360 will then be activated for your Autodesk account and the add-in will function on any machine where you’re logged into your account.
 However, you must manually install the add-in on each machine, but the licensing process only needs to be done once.

 Using the Add-In

 Once installed, you should see two new commands in the MODIFY panel of the MODEL workspace, as shown below.
-If you click on the three vertical dots to the right of the command, the option to “‘Pin to Toolbar” will appear where if selected will display the command in the main toolbar, as shown below.
+If you click on the three vertical dots to the right of the command, the option to “‘Pin to Toolbar” will appear and if selected will display the command in the main toolbar, as shown below.

 Running the command will display the NIFTY DOGBONE dialog, as shown below.
-The primary input is the geometry selection, the diameter of the cutting tool, and additional clearance, and the type of dogbone to create.
+The primary input is the geometry selection, the diameter of the cutting tool, additional clearance, and the type of dogbone to create.